NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4Index.md

 This application supports the use of the following use cases:

-* Validation from 999 to Clinical Assessment Centres(CAS)
+* Validation from 999 to Clinical Assessment Service(CAS)
 </br>
 </br>